audiohook pixel

 7. Do you have any rules of thumb for when products aren't Clean Label Project certified?
 I want to protect my child from heavy metals, pesticides, endocrine disruptors, etc.!

 JB: First, the unfortunate reality is that the issue of heavy metals is pervasive and in the absence of federal regulations REQUIRING companies to factor in heavy metal contamination when it comes to food safety, brands have to take it upon themselves to proactively and voluntarily think about food safety differently—for my family and yours.
 The same butternut squash and sweet potatoes in the produce department is the same butternut squash and sweet potatoes that are in baby foods.
-The difference with brands that are Clean Label Project certified is that they are voluntarily opting into doing increased surveillance of their suppliers/farmers.
+The difference with brands that are Clean Label Project certified is that they are voluntarily doing increased surveillance of their suppliers/farmers.
 So find comfort in knowing that there are brands out there doing that homework for you.

-Finally, it sounds like you are already doing an amazing job of being your child’s advocate.
+It sounds like you are already doing an amazing job of being your child’s advocate.
 Use social media to ask questions and demand answers from brands, especially your family’s favorite uncertified brands.
 Ask your family’s favorite brands and products about what they are doing to minimize the introduction of heavy metals into their products.
 Asking over social media helps inform other readers too.

 8. If you could give someone advice on three things to focus on, what would those be?